 We saw so many different types of terrain and climates on our short 6 hour ride from Cuenca to La Entrada it was sometimes hard to believe.
 Close your eyes for 5 minutes in a dessert and you might wake up in a rainforest!
 This picturesque farm looks like it could be a Kentucky horse ranch.
 On the other side of the highway from this ranch is the ocean and beaches.
 What a diverse country!

-We rented the penthouse apartment, mainly for the kitchen so we could cook our vegan fare, but we were really happy with the larger room size, private hot tub and amazing views of the ocean.
+We rented the penthouse apartment on our Ecuador Beach Vacation, mainly for the kitchen so we could cook our own food, but we were really happy with the larger room size, private hot tub and amazing views of the ocean.

 Share the Love

-We hope you enjoyed the first part of our trip to Ecuador’s Southern Coast.
+We hope you enjoyed the first part of our Ecuador Beach Vacation.
 Please remember to like, comment and share our video, and also subscribe to our YouTube channel.
 If you’d like us to make a video about something specific or if you have questions, please let us know in the comments.